Skip to main content

 Active region loss

-• Service Disruption: Traffic routed to the active region can no longer be served.
+• Service disruption: Traffic routed to the active region can no longer be served.

 Steps to take in case of active region loss

-1. Temporary Recovery: Follow the operational procedure for temporary recovery to restore functionality and unblock the workflow engine.
+1. Temporary recovery: Follow the operational procedure for temporary recovery to restore functionality and unblock the workflow engine.

-2. Traffic Rerouting: Reroute traffic to the passive region, which will now become the new active region.
+2. Traffic rerouting: Reroute traffic to the passive region, which will now become the new active region.

-3. Data and Task Management: Due to the loss of data in Operate and Tasklist:
+3. Data and task management: Due to the loss of data in Operate and Tasklist:

-1. Reassign any uncompleted tasks in Tasklist.
+1. Reassign any uncompleted tasks in the lost region's Tasklist.

 2. Recreate batch operations in Operate.